-Penn State Formula SAE is a student run design team with the task of designing and prototyping a formula style racecar for the annual Formula SAE competition.
-At this competition, held at Michigan International Speedway, teams from all over the world are judged in both static and dynamic events including: cost of production, ergonomics, investment, acceleration, skidpad, autocross, and a grueling endurance race.
-The competition provides students with an opportunity to apply their engineering, design and communication skills in a professional setting.
+Penn State Racing is a student run organization tasked with designing and manufacturing a formula style racecar for the annual Formula SAE competition at Michigan International Speedway.
+At this competition, teams from all over the world are judged in both static and dynamic events including: cost, design, business, acceleration, autocross, and a grueling endurance race.
+The competition provides students with an opportunity to apply their engineering, organizational, and communication skills in an industry-like setting.

 “Formula SAE® is a student design competition organized by SAE International (formerly Society of Automotive Engineers).
 The first competition was started back in 1978 and was originally called the Mini Indy.